RFSchade/Master_Mind/README.md

 # Master Mind from the shell
 Are you a true fan of the classic game?
 Have you ever had trouble finding an opponent?
 Fear not!
-With this python script, you can play against youre computer directly from your console!
+With this python script, you can play against your computer directly from your console!

 ## Repository structure
 src: Folder for the python script